Course Information

 Grading

-20%Participation in lecture and section discussions
+15%—Participation in lecture and section discussions

-30%Papers (Five 1 page single-spaced papers; 6% each)
+20%—Papers (Four 1 page single-spaced papers; 5% each)

-10%Creative project
+10%—Creative project

-15%Midterm examination
+20%—Midterm examination

-25%Final examination
+25%—Final examination

 Course Materials

-Texts: Available at ASUC/Follett and Ned's
+Texts: Available at ASUC bookstore;

 2-hour reserve in Biosciences Library, VLSB